edgi-govdata-archiving/ECHO-Cross-Program/helping.md

 1. Read through the Issues and choose one you would like to work on.
 2. Ask questions for clarification by adding a comment to the issue.
 3. Create a branch with a descriptive name, including the issue number, e.g. #11, in the name.
-It could be *steves-branch #11*.
+It could be *steves-branch-#11*.
 4. If you find you need to also make a change in *ECHO_modules*, create a branch in that repository with the same name.
 5. Clone the repository to your system, using the Code button on the repository's home page.
 6. Change your local copy of the repository to the branch you created.
 (On the command line you can see what branch you are on by the 'git status' command.
 The command 'git checkout mybranch' will switch to the mybranch branch.)